-The Most Early 2000s Outfit From The BET Awards Was Millennium Cropping At Its Finest — PHOTOS
+The Most Early '00s Outfit From The BET Awards

 Another weekend, another awards ceremony.
 This time, it's the much-anticipated 2016 BET Awards.
 We can obviously expect amazing red carpet looks, a hilarious hosting job from Black-ish stars Anthony Anderson and Tracee Ellis Ross, as well as some stellar performances from Young Thug, Stevie Wonder, Alicia Keys, and more.
 There's no doubt in my mind that alongside the talent, the fashion at the 2016 BET Awards is going to be exceptional.
 But it hasn't always been that way.